 Stocks represent ownership in a company, and shareholders invest with the expectation that the company will continue to grow, causing the share price to increase.

-Over the longer term, investing in stocks has been an effective way to accumulate wealth.
+Over the long term, investing in stocks has been one of the primary drivers of wealth creation.
 For example, a hypothetical $100 invested in the Standard & Poor’s 500 index on Jan.
-1, 1928, would have been worth $399,885.98 by the end of 2017.
-That’s not to say that stocks go up all the time — quite the contrary: The S&P 500 lost 38.5 percent in 2008, the peak year of the financial crisis.
+1, 1928, would have been worth $223,029.45 by January 2021.
+Those gains were made in spite of not only the S&P 500’s 38.5 percent collapse in 2008, but the Great Depression, and every downturn in between.

 Individual stocks can be a great source of wealth.
 For example, on Dec.
 31, 2002, one share of Apple (AAPL) stock sold for $1.02 on a split-adjusted basis.
-Apple closed on March 2, 2018, at $176.21 per share.
-Knowing how to invest in stocks, however, is a difficult field to master.
+On March 1, 2021, the same stock was trading at about $121 per share.
+Knowing how to pick stocks, however, is a difficult craft to master.
 Even with strong companies selling popular products, the stock market can be unpredictable.